strimzi/proposals/050-unidirectional-topic-operator.md

 #### Change the `metadata.namespace`

-In the case of a UTO configured for multiple namesapces it will be possible to move the `KafkaTopic` for a topic in Kafka from one namespace to another by:
+In the case of a UTO configured for multiple namespaces it will be possible to move the `KafkaTopic` for a topic in Kafka from one namespace to another by:

   1. Unmanging the `KafkaTopic` in the old namespace (as described above)
   2. Deleting the `KafkaTopic` from the old namespace,